Dirgon/ember-tds/TD4MGDB/README.md

 ## Prerequisites
- ember install ember-bootstrap
+ -ember install ember-bootstrap
- ember install semantic-ui-ember
+ -ember install semantic-ui-ember
- ember install ember-font-awesome
+ -ember install ember-font-awesome

 You will need the following things properly installed on your computer.